zukixa/level1/update-maze/README.md

 ##### 3. **Pull Requests**

-- Ensure all pull requests in your team are made to the `maze_update_feature` branch, not directly to the main branch.
+- Ensure all pull requests in your team are made to the `update_maze_feature` branch, not directly to the main branch.
 - Utilize the following guide for changing the base branch for pull requests: [Github Guide on Changing Base Branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-base-branch-of-a-pull-request)

 ##### 4. **Handling Merge Conflicts**